 - Scam emails often look odd, with a messy layout and spelling mistakes.

-- We will never ask you to enter your email address and digital banking password to open a statement; eStatements only require you to enter only your ID number.
+- We will never ask you to enter your email address and Internet Banking password to open a statement; eStatements only require you to enter your ID number.

-- We never link you directly to our Internet Banking log on page, or any other page that asks for your security or personal details via a link or attachment
+- We will never link you directly to our Internet Banking sign-in page or any other page that asks for your security or personal details via a link or attachment.

 - Ensure that you use anti-virus software to protect your PC, laptop and mobile devices.